Skip to content

 Default “5 seconds”

-The time to wait before considering the check to have hung.
+The maximum time to allow one command to run.
 Must be between 2 seconds and 60 seconds.

 image?